 - 100% of the concrete from the Kingdome was processed and recycled (50% built into CenturyLink Field)

-- Wide concourses offer outstanding views of the Seattle skyline, Safeco Field, the Cascades and Mt.
+- Wide concourses offer outstanding views of the Seattle skyline, T-Mobile Park, the Cascades and Mt.
 Rainier, Puget Sound and the Olympic Mountains.

 - There is a 2,000 car garage – part of 6,500 spaces near CenturyLink Field.